 The SIP trunk optimization feature eliminates the need for provisioning trunks for redundancy.
 This feature frees up trunks so that the available trunks can be used by SIP agents, SIP stations, or PSTN bound SIP trunk calls.
-Following illustration explains the problem of trunk consumption due to redundancy.
+The following illustration explains the problem of trunk consumption due to redundancy.

-Above figure provides two scenarios:
+The above figure provides the following two scenarios: